nikkomiu/phoenix_inline_svg/README.md

 ```

 ## Caching SVGs

+**For Use with Import Only**: Do not use the caching class if you are using the
+`use PhoenixInlineSvg.Helpers, otp_app: :my_app_name` method due to static methods.

 To improve the response time of the applicaiton it is recommended to cache the SVG files
 that are loaded from the disk to improve the performance by not fetching from the disk on